Maxwell317898/polygo/README.md

 # polygo
 polygo is a project to find errors in scratchers code (ie. minecraft-ish MMO by griffpatch)
+## this branch is for Interminable Rooms U Section Remake by AmongNumberblocksFan
 ## how to use
 goto code the green button then click it you will see a button that says download zip. do that! you are almost done open the zip it will make a